Page-bottom layout change on the way. Details here.

 - Son Goku went to Hell (AKA.
 Home For Infinite Losers) by accident in the Dragon Ball Z anime after falling from Snake Way.
 Since he was on a quest to receive training from King Kai at the time, he had no goal other than returning to Snake Way.

 - Note the above was filler, just like the other times Goku goes to Hell.
-Included that one Non-Serial Movie.
+Including that one Non-Serial Movie.
 Not that he doesn't kick ass during them though.

 - According to their Badass Creed, the ultimate goal of the Iscariots in Hellsing is to perform a mass suicide and assault Hell itself.